kingaa/sbied/syllabus.md

 **Thursday, 16 July**
 Before 11:00: View lecture videos for Lessons 3 and 4.
 Begin work on the Exercises.
-11:00--12:00: Live plenary discussion on Lesson 3 lectures
+11:00--12:00: Live plenary discussion on Lesson 3 lecture
 12:00--13:00: Breakout groups work on Lesson 3 exercises
-13:00--13:45: Live plenary discussion of breakout group results
+13:00--13:45: Live plenary discussion of breakout group progress
 13:45--14:30: Break
-14:30--15:30: Live plenary discussion on mandatory lecture videos for Lesson 4
+14:30--15:30: Live plenary discussion on Lesson 4 lecture
 15:30--16:30: Breakout groups work on Lesson 4 exercises
 16:30--16:45: Break
-16:45--17:30: Live plenary discussion of breakout group results
+16:45--17:30: Live plenary discussion of breakout group progress
 17:30--18:30: Optional Office hour

 **Friday, 17 July**
 Before 11:00: View lecture video for Lesson 5 and (optionally) one or more of Lessons 6, 7, 8
-11:00--12:00: Live plenary discussion on mandatory lecture videos for Lesson 5
+11:00--12:00: Live plenary discussion on Lesson 5 lecture
-12:00--13:00: Breakout groups work on exercises from previous lessons
+12:00--13:00: Breakout groups work on exercises from Lessons 2--4
-13:00--13:45: Live plenary discussion of breakout group results
+13:00--13:45: Live plenary discussion of breakout group progress
 13:45--14:30: Break
 14:30--15:10: Live, optional, plenary discussion on Lesson 6
 15:10--15:50: Live, optional, plenary discussion on Lesson 7
 15:50--16:30: Live, optional, plenary discussion on Lesson 8
 16:30--17:30: Live plenary discussion.
 Questions and answers.
 Concluding remarks.
+14:30--16:30: Those not attending a plenary discussion can use the time to work individually or in groups on the Exercises.
 17:30--18:30: Optional drop-in session: all topics welcomed.

 -----------------------------